Representation theory of non-factorizable ribbon Hopf algebras: Preliminaries

 In order to exhibit quasitriangular structures on Hopf algebras, we will strongly rely on the following result. \begin{theorem}[\cite{radford_1994}, Section 2.1] Let $H$ be a Hopf algebra.
-Any element $R \in H \otimes H$ satisfying (QT1)-(QT4) induces a Hopf algebra map

-where $H^{cop}$ is the \textit{coopposite Hopf algebra} of $H$, defined above. \end{theorem} By the contrapositive of Theorem \ref{classicalTheorem}, if there are no bialgebra maps between $H^*$ and $H^{cop}$, then there can be no quasitriangular structures on $H$.
+Any element $R \in H \otimes H$ satisfying (QT1)-(QT4) induces a Hopf algebra map $f_R: H^* \rightarrow H^{cop}, h^* \mapsto h^*(R')R'',$ where $H^{cop}$ is the \textit{coopposite Hopf algebra} of $H$, defined above. \end{theorem} By the contrapositive of Theorem \ref{classicalTheorem}, if there are no bialgebra maps between $H^*$ and $H^{cop}$, then there can be no quasitriangular structures on $H$.